On Automorphisms of the Affine Cremona Group

 \subsection{Maximal tori}

 It is clear that $D_{n} \subset \Gn$ is a maximal commutative subgroup of $\Gn$ since it coincides with its centralizer, see Lemma~\ref{lem1}.
 Moreover, \name{Bia{\l}ynicki-Birula} proved in \cite{Bi1966Remarks-on-the-act} that a faithful action of an $n$-dimensional torus on $\AA^n$ is linearizable (cf. \cite[Chap.
-I.2.4, Theorem 5]{KrSc1992Reductive-group-ac}).
-Thus we have the following result. \begin{lem} $D_{n}$ is a maximal commutative subgroup of $\Gn$.
-Moreover, every algebraic subgroup of $\Gn$, which is isomorphic to $D_{n}$ is conjugate to $D_{n}$. \end{lem} Now let $G\subset \Gn$ be an algebraic subgroup which is normalized by $D_{n}$.
+I.2.4, Theorem 5]{KrSc1992Reductive-group-ac}).Thus we have the following result.

+\begin{lem} $D_{n}$ is a maximal commutative subgroup of $\Gn$.
+Moreover, every algebraic subgroup of $\Gn$, which is isomorphic to $D_{n}$ is conjugate to $D_{n}$. \end{lem}

+Now let $G\subset \Gn$ be an algebraic subgroup which is normalized by $D_{n}$.
 Then the non-zero weights of the representation of $D_{n}$ on the Lie algebra $\Lie G$ belong to $\Xu$, and the weight spaces are one-dimensional.
 It follows that the non-zero weight spaces of $\Lie G$ are in bijective correspondence with the $D_{n}$-stable one-dimensional unipotent subgroups of $G$.

 \begin{lem} Let $G \subset \Gn$ be an algebraic subgroup normalized by a torus $D \subset \Gn$ of dimension $n$, let $U_{1}, \ldots,U_{r}$ be the $D$-stable one-dimensional unipotent subgroups of $G$, and put $X:= U_{1}\circ \cdots \circ U_{r}\subset G$. \be \item If $G$ is unipotent, then $G = X \circ X$ and $\dim G = r$. \item If $D \subset G$, then $G^{0} = D\circ X \circ D \circ X$ and $\dim G = r + n$. \ee \end{lem}